sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/README.md

 **Please walk us through the steps you took to build your solution.
 Include which products or platforms you used and why.
 Please include guidance on how to run your code.**

+        The first task was to look for 3D OBJ files of Anatomy of Different parts of Human Body which are useful for students we can include in our project in order to create Augmented Reality based 3D models.
+Our app is totally offline so the cahllenge for us to look for 3D obj in less size.
+At the end we collected 15 3D obj files that we were going to inculde in our project

 <p align="center">
  <img  src="https://github.com/sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/blob/master/9999999999999999.png">
 </p>